 The kind of topics covered include choosing the right orchid for you, and secrets from orchid experts.
 There are details on lighting, watering, humidity and fertilizing.

 There are also many tips on things you shouldn’t do, and how to protect your orchid from disease and pests.
 There are even details of common mistakes people make when caring for these splendid blooms.

 Some find this book too simple, while others love the basic instructions, hints and tips.
-Being a kindle book, photographs are absent from it.
+Photographs are absent from the Kindle version.

 #15: Orchid: A Cultural History: Jim Endersby